 - Tone that matches the brand: An essential aspect of the most effective commercials is tone.
 The best commercials are not only compelling, but their tones also accurately communicate their brand’s personality to audiences.

 - It appeals to wide audiences: TV commercials differ from digital marketing strategies in that they are broadcasted to wide and varied audiences.
 This means that whatever your concept or message, your overall commercial must be catered to general audiences.

 - Relatability: If there’s one thing all popular TV commercials have in common, it’s relatability.
 Creating relatable characters through relatable storylines and situations is the most effective way for your commercial to connect with audiences.

 - Professional production: The best commercials are those shot and edited with top-notch quality.
 Television studios have high broadcast standards, so it’s a must for commercials to have exceptional technical quality.

 How do you make a television commercial?

-After deciding that a TV ad is the right channel for your advertising goal, the next step is to decide if you’re going to create the commercial in-house or outsource to an ad agency.
-If making it in-house, start by developing your creative (e.g., your marketing message, story, script, and so forth).
+After deciding that television is the right channel for your advertising goal, the next step is to decide whether to create your commercial in-house or outsource to an ad agency.
+If making it in-house, start by developing your creative (i.e., your marketing message, story, script, etc.).
 Determine which network to advertise on, how long your ad will be, and how often it will play.
-Learn more about what’s involved in our article on how to get a commercial on TV for your business.
+Read our instructions for how to get a commercial on TV.

-The best TV commercials grab the attention of its viewers and provide enough information to attract buyers without sounding like a sales pitch.
-Ads that grab people’s attention often include humor, compelling storylines, surprise elements, or well-known figures who grab and keep people’s attention.
+The best TV commercials grab the viewers’ attention and provide enough information to attract buyers without sounding like a sales pitch.
+Ads that grab people’s attention often include compelling storylines, relatable characters, surprise elements, or well-known figures who grab and keep people’s attention.
 Then, once they have people’s attention, great ads remain in the minds of consumers long after the ad has aired.